 - Asura's Wrath has this as its central premise, with the twist that the main character is one of the gods in question and has a serious beef with the rest of the pantheon.
 It starts out as a personal deal with Asura's daughter being kidnapped, but when Asura wakes up a few million years later and sees that the gods' plans have caused everything on Earth to go down the toilet he gets angrier and angrier until his rage transcends It's Personal and becomes a cause leading him to fight for the human race as well.
 When he's finally allowed to meet the individual responsible for all this suffering, his fury is apocalyptic.

-- In Knights of the Old Republic, Kreia gets as close as you can get to this trope in a world with no gods by wishing to destroy the Force.
+- In Knights of the Old Republic II: The Sith Lords, Kreia gets as close as you can get to this trope in a world with no gods by wishing to destroy the Force.

 - Bastion features a pantheon of about ten gods you can invoke over the course of the game.
 Of course it would appear they're not too happy with the way your old culture trivialized them, because doing so actually makes fights harder (but in return you get better rewards).
 So not only are you raging against them, they're raging right back.